Vultures Are Overrunning a Neighborhood in Ashburn, Virginia

 In addition to the pyrotechnics, the USDA will use vulture effigies to disperse the birds.
 “Vultures respond very well to the presence of effigies, which are actual or artificial vulture images, hung upside down from trees or towers,” the association said in the notice.

 For residents of the Ashburn community, this is not a new problem.
-In 2014, the Loudon Wildlife Conservatory identified Loudon County as one of the country’s “hot spots” for vultures, an honor it shares with Hinckley, Ohio and Kern River Valley, California.
+In 2014, the Loudoun Wildlife Conservatory identified Loudoun County as one of the country’s “hot spots” for vultures, an honor it shares with Hinckley, Ohio and Kern River Valley, California.

 Even if residents are fed-up with the presence of the birds, the Broadlands Association advises them not to confront the vultures themselves.
 “Vulture/human conflicts are not a recent occurrence and prior attempts by residents to disperse vultures have not been successful,” the association said in its notice.